kaixuan98/mini-project-vanilajs/README.md

 ### Mini Project 4 - MultiStep Form
 ---
 This is a responsive multistep form.
 Form is everywhere, whether is a simple authentication or a complicated form to extract user information.
-This form is a mimic process of an ecomerce user information (contact, shipping and payment) form.
-The form is split into 3 steps and 1 extra review steps.
+This form is a sample process of an ecommerce user information form with sections such as contact, shipping and payment.
+The form is split into 3 steps and 1 review steps.
 A progress bar is implement for user to see his/her progress in the form.

 **Concept learned:** Event Bubbling(multistep form differents clicks), Fetch API(sending form's post request on a nodejs + express backend), HTML form validator, forms, mobile first design, BEM naming used in this project